hannah-earley/revcomp-synch-rw-mfpt/README.md

 ## Log

 - Stats for MFPT were giving systematic overestimate... this appears to be because we are taking average and variance of reciprocal of random variable (current); instead, we should compute stats for the rv itself (current mean, stdev, sterr) and then derive mfpt stats from these.
 This is because the distr for mfpt is a bit skewed, whereas the distr for current is more symmetric.

+## Usage

+- Run the tool with persistence (`-p filename`); that way, the current distribution is always stored on disk, and if the program is interrupted or crashes then we can resume from this save distribution.
+This means that we can burn the distribution in, and then always start from a burned in distribution, and we can also take more measurements whenever needed.
+    - If we want to increase sample window or measurement ensemble, we can easily do so by adjusting the other parameters to ./walk
+    - If we want to increase the number of walkers, we could manually edit the data file to replicate the distribution as needed, though this may require more burnin...